Blue is a common color to represent femininity. Thus a girl or woman wearing blue is a sign that she is fair and gentle.

 Films - Animated

-- Kida of Atlantis The Lost Empire wore blue, that matched nicely with her large blue eyes.
-The tattoos are also colored blue as well.
-In this case its the 'sadness' version.
+- Kida of Atlantis: The Lost Empire wore blue, which matched nicely with her large blue eyes.
+Her tattoos were also blue.
+In this case it's the 'sadness' version.

 - The color arrangements for her two outfits swap two shades of blue: she normally wears a dark blue sarong with pink and gold stripes on it with a light blue sash hanging down from the front (her bra is also light blue), but wears a long, flowing light blue dress at the end with a dark blue sash with pink chevron patterns, a vertical gold stripe down the middle, and gold outlines hanging down from the front (we only get to see part of it in the film, the full dress and its sash can be seen in this illustration).